MorganBergen/solidity-kubi/lectures/lecture-00/README.md

 ## Learning Objective

-By the end of this lecture you will be able to build and deploy your first `HelloWorld.sol` program.
+By the end of this lecture you will be able to build and deploy your first `simple.sol` program.

 ```
-// SPDX-License-Identifier: MIT
+// SPDX-License-Identifier:  GPL-3.0

-pragma solidity >=0.7.0 <0.9.0;
+pragma solidity >= 0.4.16 < 0.9.0;

-contract HelloWorld
-{
+contract SimpleStorage {

-    string private stateVariable = "Hello World";
+    uint storedData;

-    function GetHelloWorld() public view returns ( string memory)
+    function set(uint x) public {

-    {
-        return stateVariable;
+        storedData = x;

     }

 }

 ```

 #### I. Technical Requirements